Blackie (guitar): Songs recorded with "Blackie"

 Clapton played "Blackie" almost exclusively on stage and in the studio from 1974 to 1985 recording hits such as "Cocaine", "I Shot The Sheriff", "Wonderful Tonight", "Farther Up the Road", "Lay Down Sally" and various live versions of "Layla" featured on several album covers and videos.

 World record auction

-In 2004, Blackie was sold for 959,500 USD at a Christie's auction to support the Crossroads Centre, a drug and alcohol addiction rehabilitation centre founded by Clapton.
+In 2004, Blackie was sold for $959,500 at a Christie's auction to support the Crossroads Centre, a drug and alcohol addiction rehabilitation centre founded by Clapton.
 The auction's winner was the music equipment chain Guitar Center, and the bid set the record for the world's most expensive guitar.
-In 2006, another Stratocaster—signed by a large group of celebrities, including Clapton—was auctioned to benefit the victims of the 2004 Asian tsunami, selling for US$2.8 million surpassing Blackie's record.
+In 2006, another Stratocaster—signed by a large group of celebrities, including Clapton—was auctioned to benefit the victims of the 2004 Asian tsunami, selling for $2.8 million and surpassing Blackie's record.

 Custom Shop reproduction

 In November 2006, Fender announced a limited run of 275 Blackie reissues by the Fender Custom Shop, identical to the original.
 They were released on 24 November 2006 and sold out within hours.
 The original Blackie was exhaustively examined and measured for the reproduction.
 The reproduction Blackies were constructed by a team of master builders, with each of the various 275 produced being assigned to one master builder.